 - Many found it hard to fit into the European-Canadian society.
 They could not find work because of their low level of education.
 They also faced racism and discrimination.

 - They felt that they did not belong anywhere.

-Individual and family dysfunction grew and extended to the succeeding generations (watch video above).
-This is why residential schools continue to be blamed for the joblessness, poverty, violence, drug and alcohol abuse, family breakdown, sexual abuse, prostitution, homelessness, high rates of imprisonment, and early death of Indigenous people even up to now.
+Individual and family dysfunction grew and extended to the succeeding generations (watch the video above).
+This is why residential schools continue to be blamed for the joblessness, poverty, violence, drug and alcohol abuse, family breakdown, sexual abuse, prostitution, homelessness, high rates of imprisonment, and early death of Indigenous peoples.

 Church groups began to issue apologies in the 1980s for their role in running these schools (Residential schools and reconciliation: What you should be reading today, Globe and Mail, June 1, 2015).
 On June 11, 2008, then Prime Minister Stephen Harper offered an apology to all former students of residential schools in Canada and established a $1.9 billion compensation package for the survivors.
 A year before, the government and churches that operated the schools signed the Residential Schools Settlement Agreement.
 It provides financial compensation to former students of residential schools.

 Instrumental to the process of reconciliation was the creation of the Truth and Reconciliation Commission.
 It undertook a six-year study to uncover the effects of residential schools.
 The commission studied the testimony of survivors, former staff, and church and government officials, as well as the contents of archival documents.
 But even up to now, we are still discovering the extent of the harm caused by these schools (see What we know about how many children died at Canada’s residential schools, CTV News).
 This is a sign that work must continue so that we can fully understand the full picture and begin to right history’s wrongs.